zaoyang/30-days-of-vue/day-21/day-21.cq.md

 Within the Vue community, however, [Vuex](https://github.com/vuejs/vuex) is the most-widely used, flux-like, state management library.

-I> __Plug for fullstackvue__
+>  __Plug for fullstackvue__
-I>
+>
-I> We discuss this material in-depth with regards Flux, using Vuex, and even integrating Vuex to a large server-persisted shopping-cart app.
+> We discuss this material in-depth with regards Flux, using Vuex, and even integrating Vuex to a large server-persisted shopping-cart app.
 Check it out at [fullstack.io/vue](https://www.fullstack.io/vue/).

 ## Vuex